-Given the competitive and highly cyclical nature of our business, the Compensation Committee retains the flexibility to design an executive compensation structure that allows for a mix of cash, equity and other incentives that meets the overall compensation program objectives.
-Because of the highly cyclical nature of the semiconductor industry and the volatility of our stock price in recent years, it has been the philosophy of our Executive Chairman that equity compensation should not be the primary driver of our compensation program.
-As a result, the cash compensation component (base salary plus bonus opportunity) has historically represented a greater portion of total compensation opportunity than the equity component in our executive compensation structure.
-Consistent with the goal of maintaining flexibility in our executive compensation program, the Compensation Committee does not target short-term and long-term and cash and non-cash compensation at a specific percentage of overall compensation opportunity.
+Given the competitive and highly cyclical nature of our business, the Compensation Committee retains the flexibility to design an executive compensation structure that allows for a mix of cash, equity and other forms of compensation (e.g., benefits) that meets the overall compensation program objectives.
+Because of the highly cyclical nature of the semiconductor industry and the volatility of our stock price in recent years, it has been the philosophy of our Executive Chairman that equity compensation should not be the primary component of our compensation program.
+As a result, the cash compensation component (base salary plus bonus opportunity) has historically represented a greater portion of total compensation than the equity component in our executive compensation structure.
+Consistent with the goal of maintaining flexibility in our executive compensation program, the Compensation Committee does not target short-term and long-term and cash and non-cash compensation at a specific percentage of an executive officer's overall compensation opportunity.
 Instead, the Compensation Committee retains the discretion to allocate compensation opportunities within these categories as it deems appropriate to achieve our overall compensation objectives.

 Historically, the Compensation Committee and our Chief Executive Officer, in consultation with our Executive Chairman, have evaluated and monitored the effectiveness of our overall executive compensation arrangements on an ongoing basis.
-During 2015, the Compensation Committee continued to retain Frederic W. Cook & Co., a compensation consultant, to assist the Compensation Committee in reviewing the company's compensation structure for executives, including the standard elements of base salary, performance-based cash bonuses, and equity incentive programs, and in the selection of comparison companies for providing data to be used when evaluating our executive compensation arrangements.
+The Compensation Committee continues to retain Frederic W. Cook & Co., Inc. ("FW Cook"), an independent compensation consultant, to assist the Compensation Committee in reviewing the company's compensation structure for executives, including the standard elements of base salary, performance-based cash bonuses, and equity incentive programs, and in the selection of comparison companies for providing data to be used when evaluating our executive compensation arrangements.
 The Compensation Committee has considered the data provided by its compensation consultant from time to time at a macro level as part of its determination of whether the overall level of compensation for each of our named executive officers is reasonable in light of market conditions.
-However, the

-Compensation Committee does not use the data to establish any element of compensation at a particular benchmark or percentile level.
+While the Compensation Committee does not use the data to establish any element of compensation at a particular benchmark or percentile level, in 2018, our Chief Executive Officer's total compensation of \$3.9 million was below the median total compensation reported for chief executive officers at the comparable companies considered.

 The Compensation Committee reviews and approves the compensation for our executive officers, including our Chief Executive Officer.
-It is the practice of the Compensation Committee to submit to the full Board for review and approval, any significant changes to the Chief Executive Officer's compensation.
-In setting our executive officers' overall compensation, the Compensation Committee generally considers a variety of factors related to the company's performance, including in the case of our 2015 annual bonus program for executives: (i) sales growth and (ii) gross profit, each of which was calculated based on a pre-determined method as set by the Compensation Committee, as described in more detail below.
-These performance metrics were selected because the Compensation Committee and our Chief Executive Officer believed that sales growth, and gross profitability are key drivers for increasing shareholder value.
+It is the practice of the Compensation Committee to review with the other independent directors and the Executive Chairman, any significant changes to the Chief Executive Officer's compensation.
+In setting our executive officers' overall compensation, the Compensation Committee generally considers a variety of factors related to the company's performance, including in the case of our 2018 annual bonus program for executives: (i) Sales (ii) Operating Income and (iii) China/Taiwan Sales, each of which was calculated based on a pre-determined method as set by the Compensation Committee, as described in more detail below.
+These performance metrics were selected because the Compensation Committee and our Chief Executive Officer believed that Sales, Operating Income and China/Taiwan Sales are key drivers for increasing shareholder value.
 Other factors considered by the Compensation Committee typically include the achievement of other financial and operating business objectives, our fiduciary and corporate responsibilities, competitive practices and trends, regulatory requirements and individual performance.